 If you’re a guest, our Standards & Expectations require that you not spy on other people, or otherwise violate others’ privacy.
 Our policy prohibits the use of a security camera or any other recording device by a guest to monitor a host or any third party present in the listing without the consent of that person.
 We encourage you to discuss the use of security cameras and other recording devices by using Airbnb’s messaging feature.

 Violating this policy may result in your suspension or removal from the Airbnb community.
 In addition, you should ensure that your use of security cameras and other recording devices is consistent with applicable local laws and regulations.

 What's considered a security camera or a recording device

-Any mechanism that can be used to capture or transmit audio, video, or still images is considered a surveillance device.
-This includes, but is not limited to, things like Wi-Fi cameras (for example, Nest Cam or Dropcam), nanny cameras, web cameras in computer monitors, baby monitors, mounted or installed surveillance systems, decibel and device monitors, and smart phones with video and/or audio recording capabilities.
+Any mechanism that can be used to capture or transmit audio, video, or still images is subject to these rules.
+This includes, but is not limited to, things like wifi cameras (for example, Nest Cam or Dropcam), nanny cameras, web cameras in computer monitors, baby monitors, mounted or installed surveillance systems, decibel and device monitors, and smart phones with video and/or audio recording capabilities.